-Should begin and end promptly.
-Outdoor break sessions end when the bell rings, children are expected to stand still and then walk either to their designated lines or into the school building.
-Children are expected to enter the building quietly to establish a ready-to-learn atmosphere.
+- Should begin and end promptly. - Outdoor break sessions end when the bell rings, children are expected to stand still and then walk either to their designated lines or into the school building. - Children are expected to enter the building calmly and quietly to establish a ready-tolearn atmosphere.

-RAINOW SCHOOL RULES
+RAINOW SCHOOL RULES AND OUR COURTESY CODE

-These rules are reasonable, easily understood and memorable.
-They were agreed upon with input from the children and they apply to everyone, in all areas around the school.
+Our rules are reasonable, easily understood and memorable and whole school positive behaviour is based around these rules.
+They were agreed upon with input from the staff and children.
+They apply to everyone, in all areas around the school and they are displayed in the school for all children.